Trying sushi for the first time may not be so tempting, but it’s delicious and quite pleasing once you indulge yourself in its tangy flavors.

 So, what’s your choice?

-Rice and Sushi
+Rice And Sushi

-To have perfect flavors on the platter, rice should not be overly cooked.
+To have perfect flavors on the platter, rice should not be overcooked.

 Plus, they should have perfect vinegared, failing which, the quality of the dish will lag, and you perhaps get a not delicious taste.

 Besides, the quality of rice used, the temperature of cooking and the preparation method also matters to get the perfect dish on the plate.

-The Right Way to Prepare Sushi
+The Right Way To Prepare Sushi

 Many sushi restaurants have their style of preparing; however, the basic and traditional concept matters a lot.

 People mostly think of sushi as a dish rolled in the fish.
 However, it’s more than that!

-Are Sushi and Sashimi Same?
+Are Sushi And Sashimi Same?

 Sushi is served with rice while Sashimi is served with the slices of fish.

-How to Eat Sushi?
+How To Eat Sushi?